NHS London

-Its first Chair was George Greener, who was replaced after his resignation in September 2008 with Sir Richard Sykes.
+The first Chair was George Greener, who resigned in September 2008 and was succeeded by Sir Richard Sykes.
 The final Chief Executive was Ruth Carnall.

-Richard Sykes resigned as Chair in May 2010 over the incoming government's decision to halt planned hospital reorganisations in London, which included closure of A&E and maternity units and the building of new polyclinics.
+Richard Sykes resigned as Chair in May 2010 over the incoming government's decision to halt planned hospital reorganisations in London, which included the closure of A&E and maternity units and the building of new polyclinics.

-Professor Mike Spyer, became the Interim Chair of the Board in 2010 and was confirmed as the permanent chair in 2011.
+Professor Mike Spyer became the Interim Chair of the Board in 2010 and was confirmed as the permanent chair in 2011.

 Healthcare for London

-In December 2006 NHS London asked Professor Sir Ara Darzi to "develop a strategy to meet Londoners' health needs over the next five to ten years".
+In December 2006, NHS London asked Professor Sir Ara Darzi to "develop a strategy to meet Londoners' health needs over the next five to ten years".
 The report Healthcare for London: A Framework for Action was published on 11 July 2007.